 Regarding new blog posts, I’ll continue to write as much as I can.
 In case you don’t know yet, I am not a full-time personal finance blogger, I am a software engineer by profession and work 9-5 for an IT company in Toronto.
 Also, I have a five-year-old at home to play with and look after, giving most of my time 🙂

-Last but not least, please take care of your personal finances before its too late my friends!
-Start saving early and enjoy the better tomorrow.
+Last but not least, please take care of your personal finances before it’s too late my friends!
+Start saving early and enjoy a better tomorrow.
 Take Care!

 - Top 30 Canadian Blue Chip Stocks You Should Own